Kirby-org/nago/README.md

 ### LinearSensor

-This is synonymous to a "goal" in Haxball stadiums, and can NOT collide with discs (aka `MoveableDisc`s).
-They only have a function inside to sense if a moveable object has passed a finite line.
-They are not able to move.
+These metaphysical "object"s can NOT collide with `MoveableDisc`s.
+They only have a function inside to sense if a `MoveableDisc` has passed a finite line.

 To create a `LinearSensor`, you can do this: